korrhess/Speech-Recognition/Privacy_Policy_Speech_Recognition.md

 ### 5.1 Local Processing
 - **On-Device Speech Recognition:** Primary speech processing occurs on your device using Android's built-in speech recognition
 - **Local Storage:** App preferences are stored locally on your device using Android SharedPreferences
-- **File Storage:** Transcribed text and audio recordings are saved to locations you specify on your device
+- **File Storage:** Transcribed texts are saved to locations you specify on your device

 ### 5.2 Third-Party Services
 - **Google ML Kit Translation:** Translation services are provided by Google ML Kit, which may process text data according to Google's privacy policy